natyarteagac/Front-End_Projects/08-reviews_project/README.md

 <img src="./images/reviews_project.png" alt="">

 ### Explaining the utility of the code
-This page has the utility of change the review user with the right left button and the button "Surprise Me" in randomly way.
+This page has the utility of change the review user with the right, left button and the button "Surprise Me" in randomly way.

 ### What I learned?